-The optics have a manual zoom control which can be used to change the magnification of the image and increase the field of view.
+The optics have a manual zoom control detent which can be used to change the magnification of the image and increase the field of view.
 It is often helpful to work at low zoom levels for loading a specimen.
 The zoom level can then be increased once the specimen is properly loaded.

 Camera Shutter and Gain can also be adjusted (on the Equipment Settings dialog) if the live image appears too bright or too dark.
-In addition, the camera iris can be adjusted.
 See Section 6 for more details.

-MicroSquisher Tip: Microbeam Position
+MicroTester LT Tip: Microbeam Position

-For most testing it is desirable to move the microbeam forward until it touches the glass and then move it backward a very small amount.
-It is usually very obvious when the microbeam makes contact with the glass because it will jump suddenly in the live image.
+For most testing it is desirable to move the microbeam forward until it touches the front edge of the chamber and then move it backward a very small amount.
+It is usually obvious when the microbeam touches the glass because it will jump suddenly in the live image.